shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 ## Wyl

+This is part of the underlying workings of the system.
+If you just want to spend mana to cast spells, ignore this section.

 The wyl is a unit of measurement that describes the magic output of a creature for a spell.
 The more wyl a creature outputs, the more powerful its spell will be.

 To be clear, wyl is not a resource, it is a unit of measurement.
 That means that spells don’t cost wyl, they require wyl.
 Much like lifting a heavy object requires a lot of force, casting a powerful spell requires a lot of wyl.